A premises licence is required for any premises where any of the following take place:

 - anything similar to music or dancing

-Where a premises is to be used for the above licensable activities for no longer than 168 hours, an individual may give notice to the Licensing Authority of a Temporary Event Notice (TEN).
+Where a premises is to be used for the above licensable activities for no longer than 168 hours, for a maximum of 499 persons, an individual may give notice to the Licensing Authority of a Temporary Event Notice (TEN).

 - New Premises Licence A licence is required for any premises where any of the following take place; sale of alcohol by retail, regulated entertainment, the provision of hot food or hot drink between 23:00 and 05:00 on any day.